kaiweiang/Simple-DDOS-Attacks-Detector/README.md

 For more information, please read the [apache log format](https://httpd.apache.org/docs/2.2/logs.html).

 ### Note
 The program is not run at scale.
 It is done with a single node pseudo cluster.
-It is run in local host.
+It is also run in local host.

 ### Future step
 Make the program scalable.